mobilecoinofficial/mobilecoin-incinerator/README.md

 # MobileCoin Incinerator

+Burn MobileCoin by sending it to an unspendable address.

+## Summary

 This script generates a public address without corresponding private keys.
-It does this by hashing a given string into a Ristretto curve point, which it then uses as the public key.
+It does this by hashing a known string into a Ristretto curve point, which it then uses as the public key.
-Because the address was not generated via the normal key derivation path, there is no way to reverse the discrete logarithm to recover the private key.
+Because the address was not generated via the normal key derivation path, which is a one-way function, it is not possible to reverse the derivation to recover the private key.
 This means that all funds sent to this address can never be spent.

-For the string "burn address", the public address is: o21C75ybsJVwBfH79SEYxZxFhtUF2VmyjbX22PsHYmJvZ1hPNGoSUZehPPMFWQDwcCzGe3itrjecPhQrKExFjjDwMUNjao2TYRJPDqupyn
+For the known string "burn address", the public address is: o21C75ybsJVwBfH79SEYxZxFhtUF2VmyjbX22PsHYmJvZ1hPNGoSUZehPPMFWQDwcCzGe3itrjecPhQrKExFjjDwMUNjao2TYRJPDqupyn

 ## How to burn funds

 First install the [MobileCoin CLI](https://github.com/mobilecoinofficial/full-service/tree/main/cli).
 ```sh
 $ mobcli send --build-only a7ddc0 0.001 o21C75ybsJVwBfH79SEYxZxFhtUF2VmyjbX22PsHYmJvZ1hPNGoSUZehPPMFWQDwcCzGe3itrjecPhQrKExFjjDwMUNjao2TYRJPDqupyn
 Building transaction for 0.001 MOB from account a7ddc0